-- Develop future bond packages in the context of workload/project development capacity of staff and vendors. - Develop future neighborhood, small area, and corridor plans through collaborative, multi-departmental processes. - Continue to develop Long Range CIP Plan updates annually through a collaborative multi-departmental process. - Continue to develop technology that ensures that regulations and capital investments are operating in tandem to support implementation of Imagine Austin.
+- Develop future bond packages in the context of workload/project development capacity of staff and vendors. - Develop future neighborhood, small area, and corridor plans through collaborative, multi-departmental processes that incorporate community engagement, and develop an approach to Strategic Investment Analysis is tied more closely to these plans- - Continue to develop Develop Long Range CIP Plan updates annually every two years through a collaborative multi-departmental process- Continue to develop technology that ensures that regulations and capital investments are operating in tandem to support implementation of Imagine Austin. -- --